 Losing a loved one is devastating under any circumstances, but when their death was caused by another party’s negligence or irresponsible actions, it can create additional anguish and stress.
+It’s classified as wrongful death when it falls within that category.

 In many cases, losing a loved one can also cause economic distress, particularly if the deceased was the main contributor to household finances.
 As a surviving family member of a wrongful death victim, you may be able to seek compensation for your loss, whether your loved one’s death was accidental or intentional.